Goto main content

 Actions in process

-In September 2018, in partnership with MSF Holland, HI CAR introduced rehabilitation activities at Bambari General Hospital.
-This project is providing physical rehabilitation care, technical devices and psychosocial support to people with specific needs.
-In 2022, the programme opened an integrated rehabilitation service in Bangassou hospital similar to the one in Bambari.
+In September 2018, for example, the programme introduced rehabilitation activities at Bambari General Hospital.
+This project provides physical rehabilitation care, technical devices and psychosocial support to people with specific needs.

-Since 2022, HI CAR has been implementing stimulation therapy activities for children who have experienced an episode of acute to severe malnutrition.
-The aim of stimulation therapy is to prevent and reduce developmental delays and disabilities linked to malnutrition and to train parents to stimulate their child.
+Since 2022, our teams have also been implementing stimulation therapy activities for children having experienced an episode of acute to severe malnutrition.
+The aim of stimulation therapy is to prevent and reduce developmental delays and disabilities due to malnutrition, and to train parents to stimulate their child.

-In 2022, HI launched its first explosive ordnance risk education project in CAR, in the Ouham-Pendé region in the north east of the country.
-This project is being conducted in conjunction with a mental health and psychosocial support project for populations exposed to the risks of explosive devices or in situations of psychological distress.
+Also in 2022, HI launched an explosive ordnance risk education project in CAR.
+This project is combined with a mental health and psychosocial support project and aimed at populations exposed to the risks of explosive devices or in situations of psychological distress.

 Help them